serqlane/serqlane/docs/writing-serqlane.md

 ```

 ### Function Parameters
 Functions can take parameters.
 Parameters are used to pass data into a function.
 Each paramter is required to have a type.
-To add parameters to a function, add the name of the parameter followed by a colon and the type of the parameter.
+To add parameters to a function, add the name of the parameter followed by the type of the parameter.
 Parameters are separated by commas.
 For example:

 ``` rust linenums="1"
 fn my_function(my_parameter: string) {